 migraine according to International Headache Society criteria were treated for

 16 weeks after a 4-week baseline period.
-The primary endpoint was the average
+The migraine frequency

-odds ratio of 3.4 in favour of feverfew.
+attacks in the placebo group.
 Adverse events possibly related to

 study medication were 9/107 (8%) with feverfew and 11/108 (10%) with placebo.